tomerlieber/Nand2Tetris/README.md

-# From Nand to Tetris - Building a Modern Computer from First Principles.
+# From Nand to Tetris
 The Repository is my implementation of the assignments in "From Nand to Tetris" course.
 The objective of the course is to build a Hack Hardware Platform, a simple computer - part 1, and develop jack language to build the software hierarchy.
 The Course is divided into 12 modules.
 For each module we have to do a project to be used in the next project, to build the hardware and software hierarchy progressively.

 ## Hardware Layer